-Placement of the concrete barrier walls along I-85 must accommodate a future 10-lane facility, 5 lanes in NB and 5 lanes in SB direction.
+Placement of the concrete barrier walls along I-85 must accommodate a future 10-lane facility, five lanes in NB and five lanes in SB direction.
+This shall include 10 foot inside shoulder widths and 12 foot outside shoulder widths.
+Five lanes in each direction shall consist of four mainline lanes and one auxiliary lane.
 For barriers adjacent to I-85 travel lanes, construct the traffic face of the barrier to an elevation that will accommodate the future widening of I-85.